Compare molecular and crystal structures

 Comparing Molecules

-Atoms Are in the Same Order
+Atoms are in the Same Order

 There are several different ways of comparing molecules.
 The most